bmswgnp/RTIMULib-Arduino/README.md

 Note that any older release can be obtained via the Releases tab on the repo's GitHub page.

+### March 29 2015 - 3.0.0

+Changed RTQF state correction mechanism to use quaternion SLERP.
+This is a little experimental - if you encounter problems, please use the 2.9.0 release (from the Releases tab).

 ### March 21 2015 - 2.9.0

 Added support for MPU6050 + HMC5883 IMUs (HMC5883 on MPU-6050's aux bus).